-Remember, the SaaS industry also has its dark side — unless you keep up with its stellar benchmarks, the competition will beat you.
-To be precise, software development companies with an annual growth rate of 20% have only an 8% chance of surviving.
-This means that the process of SaaS product development has to be done right from the get-go.
+Remember, the SaaS industry also has its dark side.
+Unless you keep up with its stellar benchmarks, the odds are that competition will beat you.
+Software development companies with an annual growth rate of 20% have only an 8% chance of surviving, which means that the SaaS product development process has to be done right from the get-go.

-In the industry as fast and volatile as SaaS, the organizational side of product development can be a serious challenge even for seasoned managers and developers.
-There are many variables in play, and there is a need for a balanced approach to every milestone — in this article, we’ll try to wrap them into one handy guide that will help you choose the right SAAS product development process.
+In an industry as fast and volatile as SaaS, the organizational side of product development can be a serious challenge, even for seasoned managers and developers.
+There are many variables in play, and there is a need for a balanced approach to every milestone.

 Here are 8 steps to start your SaaS Product Development process

-We’re not going to lie — SaaS product development requires an equilibrium of good ideas, hard work, practical approach paired with visionary thinking, great organization, and a little bit of luck.
+SaaS product development requires an equilibrium of good ideas, hard work, a practical approach paired with visionary thinking, excellent organization, and a little luck.
 Think about SaaS product development as a jazz performance — you know the melody that is the foundation of your music score — the rules that apply to any emerging business.
-The rest is an improvisation based on this theme — and if you want it to be good, your team has to be well trained and in tune.
-They have to be able to do their best on their own and at the same time adjust to other teammates’ needs, roles, and responsibilities.
+The rest is an improvisation based on this theme.
+If you want it to be good, your team has to be well-trained and in tune.
+They have to be able to do their best on their own and, at the same time, adjust to other teammates’ needs, roles, and responsibilities.
 So let’s see how to get there.

 Step 1: Double-check your idea

-Before you start developing another SaaS — try to answer a few questions honestly.
-First and most important — does the world really need my product?
+Before developing another SaaS idea — try to answer a few questions honestly.
+First and most important — does the world need my product?
 While your mom and friends may think that your idea is fantastic, would a random person in the street agree?
 Would your target customer agree?
-Instead of thinking what you are building think of who you are building this for?
+Instead of thinking about what you are building, think of who you are building this for.

-And before starting to build the solution, reach out to some prospective customers and ask them about their hardships, use them as your R&D throughout the entire process.
-You can use survey tools like Qualaroo and Proprofs Survey Maker to gather feedback from your potential customers and gain actionable insights
+And before starting to build the solution, reach out to some prospective customers and ask them about their hardships, and use them as your R&D throughout the entire process.
+You can use survey tools like Qualaroo and Proprof’s Survey Maker to gather feedback from your potential customers and gain actionable insights.

-There is a great guide written by Dmitry Dragilev building relationships with prospective customers (as well as how to do it) and using these ongoing conversations as R&D feedback when you build your SaaS tool.
-So, discuss to the smallest detail with the CEO or the existing team:
+Dmitry Dragilev writes a great guide on building relationships with prospective customers (as well as how to do it) and using these ongoing conversations as R&D feedback when you build your SaaS tool.
+So, discuss the smallest detail with the CEO or the existing team:

 - What problem is your software solving